ibm-cloud-docs/activity-tracker/event.md

 This field indicates the timestamp when the event was created.

-The timestamp that you see for an event in the LogDNA web UI is set from eventTime and indicates the time when the event was created.
+The timestamp that you see for an event in the logging UI is set from eventTime and indicates the time when the event was created.
 {: note}

 The date is represented as Universal Time Coordinated (UTC).